OswaldLabsOpenSource/platform/README.md

 ### Agastya API keys

 **Note:** APIs with the 🔒 (lock) emoji require Bearer token-based authentication.
 You can generate a token by using Oswald Labs Account APIs.
+APIs with the 🔑 (key) emoji require captcha validation.

 | Endpoint | Details
 | - | - |